ha2398/radix-tree/README.md

 3) There is no support to deleting an item in the tree.

 4) There is no support to deallocating the memory used by the tree (deleting the tree).

+5) It does not support keys mapped to same nodes.